TobiasPSP/doneland_sources/Components/Microcontroller/Expansion Boards/DevKitC V4/README.md

 #### Selecting Component Voltage
 Components require either *3.3V* or *5V* - which is why you can choose the voltage supplied by the *red* pins.
-A jumper controls this voltage (via jumper setting):
+A jumper controls this voltage:

 * **3.3V:** When the jumper is set to the *3.3V* position, then the *3.3V output* from the plugged in development board is routed to the *red* pins.